Create user mailboxes in Exchange Online

 New-Mailbox -Alias hollyh -Name hollyh -FirstName Holly -LastName Holt -DisplayName "Holly Holt" -MicrosoftOnlineServicesID email@example.com -Password (ConvertTo-SecureString -String 'P@ssw0rd' -AsPlainText -Force) -ResetPasswordOnNextLogon $true

-After you create a mailbox by running the previous command, an Office 365 user account is also created.
+After you create a mailbox by running the previous command, an user account is also created.
 You have to activate this user account by assigning a license.
-To assign a license in the Microsoft 365 admin center, see Assign or remove a license.
+To assign a license in the Microsoft 365 admin center, see Add users individually or in bulk.

 How do you know this worked?

 To verify that you've successfully created a new mailbox, do one of the following:

 In the EAC, navigate to Recipients > Mailboxes.
 The new user mailbox is displayed in the mailbox list.
 Under Mailbox Type, the type is User.

 Click Refresh if the new mailbox isn't displayed at first.

 In the Microsoft 365 admin center, verify that the new user account is listed and that it's been assigned an Exchange Online license.

 In Exchange Online PowerShell, run the following command to display information about the new user mailbox.

 If a license is assigned to the mailbox, the value for the SKUAssigned property is

 True.
 If a license hasn't been assigned, the value is blank.